-The process would usually start with adding extra columns to the main data set, using VLOOKUPs, and then summarizing the data with the COUNTIFs, SUMIFs, INDEX and MATCH for reporting purposes.
+The process would usually start with adding extra columns to the main data set, using VLOOKUPs.
+Then an analysit will summarize the data with the COUNTIFs, SUMIFs, INDEX and MATCH.

 Essentially, the VLOOKUP formula creates a relationship between different tables.
 It’s a powerful Excel formula that effectively solves a lot of problems and has been a favorite tool of analysts for many years.